isovector/certainty-by-construction/src/book/1-agda.lagda.md

 It is now time to tackle the question of what's up with the funny syntax for functions with multiple arguments.
-Most programming languages assign a type of the form `(A × B) → C` to functions with two arguments, while in Agda we instead write `A → B → C`.
+Most programming languages assign a type of the form `type:(A × B) → C` to functions with two arguments, while in Agda we instead write `type:A → B → C`.
 The reason for this is, in short, that they are equivalent, but that the latter is more useful.

 In order to see this equivalence directly, we can stop for a moment to think about the issue of parsing again.
 Although the function arrow is intrinsically magical and built-in to Agda, we can ask ourselves how it ought to work.
-Spiritually, `_→_` is a binary operator, which means we can ask about its precedence and associativity.
-In Agda, the typing judgment `_:_` binds with the lowest precedence of all, while `_→_` comes in just after as the second-lowest precedence in the language.
-What this means is that in practice, `_→_` always acts as a separator between types, and we don't need to worry ourselves about where the parentheses should go.
+Spiritually, `type:_→_` is a binary operator, which means we can ask about its precedence and associativity.
+In Agda, the typing judgment `_:_` binds with the lowest precedence of all, while `type:_→_` comes in just after as the second-lowest precedence in the language.
+What this means is that in practice, `type:_→_` always acts as a separator between types, and we don't need to worry ourselves about where the parentheses should go.

-The associativity for `_→_`, on the other hand, is to the right.
-That means, given the type `A → B → C`, we must read it as `A → (B → C)`.
+The associativity for `type:_→_`, on the other hand, is to the right.
+That means, given the type `type:A → B → C`, we must read it as `type:A → (B → C)`.
 A literal interpretation of such a thing is a function that takes an `A` argument and *returns a function.* That returned function itself takes a `B` argument and returns a `C`.
 At the end of the day, we did take two arguments, an `A` and a